 With 88 keys to work with, you know the piano has to have the technology to back up the hardware, and with a whopping 128 notes of polyphony, you know there’s no chance for dropped notes or a muddling of the sound.
 You also have the option of purchasing the piano with a sturdy wooden stand, a music rest, and all three piano pedals: sustain, soft, and sostenuto.
 That is truly an upgrade from most pianos I’ve seen; some of them only come with a single damper pedal, while some come with no pedal at all.

 This piano comes with sixteen different beautiful tones, all which can be controlled using the control panel just above the keys, or piano key function which allows you to use the keys as shortcuts to select options.
 It’s a degree of functionality that’s becoming more common with most digital pianos, as it allows the manufacturers to do away with many of the cumbersome buttons and knobs that clutter the design.

-Below, please take a look at what the best selling pianos are on Amazon, and see how they stack up against the Casio PX-130:
+Below, please take a look at what the best selling pianos are online, and see how they stack up against the Casio PX-130: